A Proposal: Presented by The

 Such is the resonance of The Battle of Flamborough Head that it has reverberated down the passage of time and is a by word of daring action of classic proportions that is embedded into the fabric of the maritime history of Filey Bay.
 It has inspired a Nation, artists, storytellers and filmmakers to this day, and this Heritage Coast would celebrate the brave action of Captain Pearson of HMS Serapis and Commodore John Paul Jones of the American Continental Navy who fought a brilliant action at sea in a battle of epic proportions, all within the environs of Filey Bay.

-There has been no formal identification of a wooden wreck in Filey Bay, however following a resurgence of interest in the bay, we present another exclusive initiative to mark this occasion.
-The Filey Bay Research Group have re-launched their Proposal for a Filey John Paul Jones Heritage Coast, to compliment the Filey Heritage Area which is the the first of its kind in Yorkshire.
+There has been no formal identification of a wooden wreck in Filey Bay, however following the recent announcement by Merlin Burrows that they have located the wreck of the Bonhomme Richard in Filey Bay, we look again at our proposal.
+The Filey Bay Research Group congratulate Merlin Burrows for their ground breaking work, which will benefit Filey and its environs.
+If adopted, the Filey John Paul Jones Heritage Coast, will compliment the Filey Heritage Area which is the the first of its kind in our location.

 The Filey Bay John Paul Jones Heritage Coast is complementary to the Filey Town Council’s Cultural links with Calvert County USA, (home of John Paul Jones) and has the involvement of James Hodgson with Filey’s local Trade and Tourism ventures.
 The Filey Bay Research Group is seeking to create a high quality 21st Century visitor experience from our heritage landscape.
 International focus will increase the economic value of our wonderful landscape, promote our rich heritage, and attract new investment.
 With increasing visitor numbers, this will create new opportunities for our local businesses with added benefits of a wide educational delivery.
 Overall, this will increase the profile of Filey, the Bay and the wider Yorkshire.